 - Oral Cancer Screening

-Dental cleaning procedures such as scaling, root planning and polishing are done by our registered dental hygienists.
-At Meadows Dental Group, your cleaning appointment will include dental exam and:
+Dental Hygiene procedures such as scaling, root planning and polishing are done by our registered dental hygienists.
+At Meadows Dental Group, your Dental Hygiene appointment will include dental exam and:

 - Removal of tartar: Calculus or tartar is hardened plaque formed above and below the gum line and is firmly attached.
 It can be removed with the use of appropriate dental instruments.

 - Removal of plaque: Plaque, on the other hand, is an almost invisible sticky film on the teeth.
 It is a growing colony of living bacteria, food debris and saliva.
 The bacteria are known to produce toxins that inflame the gums indicating the start of periodontal disease and that can affect your health.